tedla-brandsema/yoink/.readme/YOINKME.md

 Here you can see that all `.yoink` commands that point to `sonnet-18-quatrains.txt` have a second argument; an address.

-For example, address of the first `.yoink` command reads as follows:
+For example, the address of the first `.yoink` command reads as follows:
 ```
 /START stanza-2/,/END stanza-2/
 ```

-If you take a look at [Table II](https://plan9.io/sys/doc/sam/sam.html), we see that we have a regular expression `/START stanza-2/` followed by the address mark `,` and finally we have a second regular expression `/END stanza-2/`.
-The regular expressions here are just literal matches, but note that you can use regex syntax.
+If you take a look at [Table II](https://plan9.io/sys/doc/sam/sam.html) of _The Text Editor sam_ manual, we see that we have a regular expression`/START stanza-2/` followed by the address mark `,` and finally we have a second regular expression `/END stanza-2/`.
+The regular expressions here are just literal matches, but note that you can use more involved regular expression pattern matching syntax.

-The regular expressions in our _base_ file correspond to addresses in our target file: sonnet-18-quatrains.txt.
+The addresses in our _base_ file correspond to demarcations in our target file: sonnet-18-quatrains.txt.
 See below:
 ```
 .yoink https://raw.githubusercontent.com/tedla-brandsema/examples/refs/heads/main/yoink/3_address/data/sonnet-18-quatrains.txt
 ```

-Running our jumbled _base_ file with Yoink, yields the following result.
+Running our jumbled _base_ file with _Yoink_, yields the following result.
 ```
 .yoink https://raw.githubusercontent.com/tedla-brandsema/examples/refs/heads/main/yoink/3_address/data/result.txt
 ```

 So we succeeded in jumbling the output using addresses, but the address demarcations ended up in the resulting output.

-Luckily we have a way to circumvent this; any line in the program that ends with the four characters `OMIT`is deleted from the source before inclusion.
+Luckily we have a way to circumvent this; any line in the program that ends with the four characters `OMIT` is deleted from the source before inclusion.

 So if we were to change our _base_ file to: